-- Ensure the prerequisites are met - · Management and Security Server is installed. - The Automated Sign-On for Mainframe Add-On activation file is installed. - Centralized Management is enabled in Rumba Options on each user's local machine. - Create an automated sign-on on connection macro See "Creating a connection macro" in the Rumba+ System Administrator Guide.
+6A.
+Ensure the Prerequisites are met

+- Management and Security Server is installed. - The Automated Sign-On for Mainframe Add-On activation file is installed.
+To verify or install the activation file, see 2.
+Activate the Automated Sign-On for Mainframe Add-On. - Centralized Management is enabled in Rumba Options on each user's local machine.

+6B.
+Create an automated sign-on connection macro

+See "Creating a connection macro" in the Rumba+ System Administrator Guide.

-The automated sign-on macro must:
+NOTE: The automated sign-on macro must:

 - Send a host application ID to the MSS Administrative Server so that the Administrative Server can request a PassTicket from DCAS. - Insert the user's RACF credentials (PassTicket and mainframe user ID) that are returned from the MSS Administrative Server (to the client) into the data that is transmitted to the host.
-This action logs the user on to the mainframe application. - Create a session profile that contains the macro See "Creating a session profile" in the Rumba+ System Administrator Guide.
+This action logs the user on to the mainframe application.

+6C.
+Create a session profile that contains the macro

+See "Creating a session profile" in the Rumba+ System Administrator Guide.

 Note where the session profile is saved.

-Create a Rumba Desktop session with the automated sign-on macro
+7. Create a Rumba+ Desktop session with the automated sign-on macro

-The MSS administrator must:
+In brief, the MSS administrator must: